nilearn/nilearn/doc/connectivity/connectome_extraction.rst

 For this, nilearn provides the :class:`nilearn.connectome.GroupSparseCovarianceCV` estimator.
-Its usage is similar to the GraphLassoCV object, but it takes a list of time series::
+Its usage is similar to the GraphicalLassoCV object, but it takes a list of time series::

     >>> estimator.fit([time_series_1, time_series_2, ...])  # doctest: +SKIP